-And while that’s totally fine if you prefer to spend the morning walking around to each of the monuments and go inside of them, if you want to see a lot and perhaps find a few hidden ones, definitely rent a bike!
+And while that’s totally fine if you prefer to spend the morning walking around several of the monuments and going inside them, if you want to see a lot and perhaps find a few hidden ones, definitely rent a bike!

 I’ve done this a few times and it is my favorite way to get around!
 Chris and I rode along one morning to see the main monuments like the Washington Monument, World War II Memorial, and Lincoln Memorial.